Injector Calculators: https://sssquid.com/v3/injector-calculator/

-There are a lot of injector calculators on the internet, but none seem to calculate very well and two we used suggested a stock M50B25 should be running no less than 24 lb/hr injectors (stock is 17.5, and those handle an extra 30 HP easily).
+There are a lot of injector calculators on the internet, but none seem to calculate very well and the few we’ve used suggested a stock M50B25 should be running no less than 24 lb/hr injectors (stock is 17.5, and those handle an extra 30 Hp easily) and a stock M20B25 should be running no less than 20 lb/hr (stock is about 14.5 lb/hr).
 So let’s learn a quick and easy way to choose injectors with just a little math.

 This is a very simple method and does not account for many factors, so just use it as a way to estimate what you’ll need.
 That being said, it does tend to be quite accurate!